 While I could write about which website platform to use or what to do with your email marketing service, I haven’t seen too many tutorials that cover the necessary steps to selling online.

-Settle in, get comfy and make sure to pin this page to reference when you’re ready to actually make this happen, or go ahead and grab the PDF version of this guide right now.
+Settle in, get comfy and make sure to pin this page to reference when you’re ready to actually make this happen.

 Part 1: Why do you want to sell anything online?